Seraaron/agora/srd/KISSing.md

 > #nb
 > Generally, your FC should **try to add to the description of a stunt**, slightly re-aligning it with what would be more reasonable, **rather than flatly denying it**.
 This makes the process more collaborative, and fun, and _encourages players to try to seek thrills rather than seeking permission_.

-However, regular use (or over-use) of stunts can really change the game's [[Genre, Tone, and Themes|tone]], and some players may simply be better at stunting than others; since it relies on real-life improvisational skills.
+However, regular use (or over-use) of stunts can really change the game's [[Genre, Tone, and Themes|tone]].
+Some players may simply be better at stunting than others too, since it relies on real-life improvisational skills.
 So discuss with your [[Peers]] before play whether you want to further limit their use of stunts, by either:

--   Restricting them to only be usable **once per session**, or
+-   Restricting them to only be usable **once per session**,

+or

 -   _Removing them entirely_ and reducing the acronym to 'KIS'.

 ---

 ###### Tongue-in-cheek Terminology

-We sometimes use the word 'KISS' — pronounced  /kɪs/ — as a _noun_, referring to one's advocacy for a re-roll, and sometimes as a _verb_, meaning the action of the re-rolling itself, and even sometimes as a _different noun_, in reference to a die that has or will be re-rolled.
+We sometimes use the word 'KISS' — pronounced  /kɪs/ — as an _adjective_, referring to one's advocacy for a re-roll; sometimes as a _verb_, meaning the action of the re-rolling itself; and even sometimes as a _noun_, in reference to a die that has or will be re-rolled.
 This somewhat loose definition should flow naturally at the table.

 'KISS, 'KISSed', 'KISSes', 'KISSing', and 'KISSable' are all words that you end up seeing, saying, and hearing a lot while playing this game.
 But if you find the jargon is ruining your game's [[Genre, Tone, and Themes|tone]], then just call them 're-rolls' instead.

 ---

-### Only KISS if you _want_ to
+### Only KISS if You _Want_ to

 Aside from making the fun acronym work, the use of the word 'kismet' at the start of KISSing should also prompt you to **think about your character's _personal destiny_**, and to ask yourself: